inform-us/requirements_specifications/informus/rules/Sedation (RASS).md

 ### RASS generate
 1) RASS scores documented between 06:00 - 21.59 is valid for 75 minutes
 2) RASS scores documented between 22:00 - 05:59 is valid 255 minutes (4 hours & 15 minutes)
+   *note current rules have same one hour rule for all day and night*

 ## Classification Rules:
+RASS Target set on any day is valid until 12:00hrs the day after the RASS target is set unless another target is set between 08:00 and 12:00hr on the second day.

 1. if 'is_ventilated': 'not applicable'
 2. Add is_sedated check when drugs available